-3.7 Hypothetical Vignettes
+3.7 Hypothetical vignettes

 Another approach to measuring beliefs is to ask respondents to make predictions about an outcome under different hypothetical scenarios.
-The use of such hypothetical vignettes is an increasingly popular approach to measuring beliefs in contexts that are difficult to study in a real-world setting, such as education and human capital (Attanasio, Boneva, and Rauh 2022; Delavande and Zafar 2019; Wiswall and Zafar 2018; Boneva and Rauh 2017, 2018; Kiessling 2021), preferences over wealth taxation (Fisman et al. 2017), and beliefs about the effects of macroeconomic shocks (Andre et al. 2022).
-Hypothetical vignettes, in the form of conjoint experiments where many different attributes are simultaneously randomized, are widely used to study preferences over different types of immigration (Hainmueller and Hiscox 2010; Hainmueller and Hopkins 2014; Bansak, Hainmueller, 2016). and Hangartner Hainmueller, Hangartner, and Yamamoto (2015) show that the responses in the vignettes are highly predictive of real-world behaviors.
+The use of such hypothetical vignettes is an increasingly popular approach to measure beliefs in contexts that are difficult to study in a real-world setting, such as education and human capital (Attanasio et al., 2021; Boneva and Rauh, 2017, 2018; Delavande and Zafar, 2019; Kiessling, 2021; Wiswall and Zafar, 2017), preferences over wealth taxation (Fisman et al., 2017), and beliefs about the effects of macroeconomic shocks (Andre et al., 2019).
+Hypothetical vignettes, in the form of conjoint experiments where many different attributes are simultaneously randomized, are widely used to study preferences over different types of immigration (Bansak et al., 2016; Hainmueller and Hopkins, 2014; Hainmueller and Hiscox, 2010).
+Hainmueller et al. (2015) show that the responses in the vignettes are highly predictive of real-world behaviors.

 Hypothetical vignettes have the advantage of allowing the researcher more control over the context specified to respondents.
-Potential disadvantages of hypothetical vignettes include that the hypothetical nature may lower respondents' effort or induce experimenter demand effects.
-Furthermore, when designing hypothetical vignettes, it is important to consider whether experimentally manipulating an attribute also changes beliefs about other background characteristics (Dafoe, Zhang, and Caughey 2018).
-For been shown to increase performance in memory and recall tasks (Camerer and Hogarth 1999).
+Potential disadvantages of hypothetical vignettes include that the hypothetical nature may lower respondents' effort or induce experimenter

+8However, most of this evidence is based on relatively small stakes and it is an open question whether high-stake incentives would change stated beliefs more strongly.
+Furthermore, there is some evidence suggesting that incentives improve the accuracy of forecasts in the context of economic games (Wang, 2011) and incentives have also been shown to increase performance in memory and recall tasks (Camerer and Hogarth, 1999).

-instance, manipulating whether an immigrant is described as "motivated to find work" or "not motivated to find work" might not isolate economic concerns about immigration if the manipulation also changes beliefs about how likely they are to fit in culturally.
+demand effects.
+Furthermore, when designing hypothetical vignettes, it is important to consider whether experimentally manipulating an attribute also changes beliefs about other background characteristics (Dafoe et al., 2018).
+For instance, manipulating whether an immigrant is described as "motivated to find work" or "not motivated to find work" might not isolate economic concerns about immigration if the manipulation also changes beliefs about how likely they are to fit in culturally.
 Finally, it may be cognitively challenging for respondents to think in hypotheticals, which could in turn increase measurement error and reduce external validity.

-4. Designing the Information Intervention
+4 Designing the information intervention

 In this section, we discuss issues related to the design of the information intervention.
 First, we highlight different types of information that have been provided in prior work.
 Second, we discuss which sources of information are commonly used.
 Third, the section reviews issues related to the presentation of the information.
-Fourth, we lay out ways that researchers can more credibly identify the effects of information rather than the effects of priming individuals on an issue.
+Fourth, we lay out ways in which researchers can more credibly identify the effects of information rather than the effects of priming individuals on an issue.
 Finally, we review commonly used methods that employ probabilistic information treatments.

-4.1 Types of Information
+4.1 Types of information